RuslanUchan/flask-app/README.md

-This is a folder for practicing web development with flask
+This is a folder for practicing web development with [Flask](http://flask.pocoo.org/)